 This material was compiled by AdvisorShares based on publically available data.
 AdvisorShares makes no warranties or representation of any kind relating to the accuracy, completeness or timeliness of the data and shall not have liability for any damages of any kind relating to such data.

-There are risks involved with investing in ETFs including possible loss of money.
-Shares are actively managed and are subject to risk similar to stocks, including those related to short selling and margin maintenance.
+There are risks involved with investing in ETFs, including possible loss of principal.
+Shares are actively managed and are subject to risks similar to stocks, including those related to short selling and margin maintenance.
 Ordinary brokerage commissions apply.